Why You Should be Focusing on Data Integration in the Middle of the COVID-19 Pandemic

 Remote Work is Accelerating the Changes that Digital Transformation Began

 Over the past 3-5 years, many companies set out on journeys to digitally transform their business processes to leverage modern technology trends and re-imagine the relationship between workers and IT systems.
 Digital Transformation initiatives introduced a new cultural mindset within companies about the use of data to drive strategic and operational decisions.
-The first digital transformation initiatives in most companies focused on specific business processes – sales, customer service, supply chain management.
+The first digital transformation initiatives in most companies focused on specific business processes – sales, customer service, and supply chain management.
 These functions had embraced the use of IT systems like ERP and CRM decades ago, so the shift to modern tooling and business intelligence (BI) capabilities was just an upgrade for them.

 With COVID-19 and companies shifting to remote work models and no-contact work environments for on-site workers, leaders need to accelerate the delivery of digital transformation initiatives across the enterprise – enabling all workers to leverage technology to be productive without traditional face-to-face interactions.
 Company leaders also realize that, if they want to be effective in leading remote organizations, they need more complete, accurate, and real-time data from across the company to make informed business decisions.
 That is where data integration comes in.